 What are research methods that you apply?

-It’s recommended to give a genuine answer to this question.
+We recommend you give a genuine answer to this question.
 Show your preferable research methods to your interviewer, as well as the reasons behind the techniques.

 For example, you can tell the interviewer that you prefer an online survey due to deadlines and budget constraints.
 Besides, you could also explain the effectiveness of face-to-face interviews to receive feedback and deliver solutions with the information they’ve given.